 Pierre Boulez Hall

-Opened in 2017, the Pierre Boulez Saal – the centerpiece of the Barenboim-Said Academy – was designed by Frank Gehry as an elliptical 360-degree chamber music hall with flexible seating.
-It offers an intimate atmosphere with space for 682 visitors, so that no one in the audience sits more than 14 meters away from the musicians in the middle.
-With around 150 concerts per season, the program combines chamber music and solo recitals of the classical canon with performances by the Boulez Ensemble and contemporary works to create a dialogue between tradition and modernity.
+Opened in 2017, the Pierre Boulez Saal—the heart of the Barenboim-Said Academy—was designed by Frank Gehry as an elliptical 360-degree chamber music hall with flexible seating.
+It offers an intimate atmosphere with seating for 682 guests, ensuring that no one in the audience sits more than 14 meters from the musicians in the center.
+With approximately 150 concerts per season, the program combines chamber music and solo recitals from the classical canon with performances by the Boulez Ensemble and contemporary works to foster a dialogue between tradition and modernity.

 Address: Französische Str.
 33D, 10117 Berlin